Early Medieval Period

 Wife of Mark Muller QC.

-Continues to manager Traquair Charitable Trust, the visitor attraction, events and the brewery.
+Continues to manage Traquair Charitable Trust, the visitor attraction, events and the brewery.